 - Femtolensing tool, link.
 Calculates the gravitational lensing signatures of low-mass (1014-1017 kg) compact interstellar objects.
 This code was developed when working on the preon star hypothesis, see highlights below.

 - N-dimensional random projection code, link.
 Result of early work on representation learning for cognitive computing.

 - CBVS code, link.
 Early work on cognitive computing.

 - Dircheck, link.
-A useful tool for verification of large file archives.
+A useful tool for verification of file archives.

 - Python code for distributed computing over ssh, link.